-Florence (Roggeman) and her husband, Charles "Chuck" Toburen, with their children, Gordon, Carol (Foreman), StanleyMelvin, Marvin, Mary (Stankewich) and Donald lived next door to Art and Mildred (Roggerman) Heiden during the early 1950s.
 Florence was Mildred's cousin although her father used the name Roggeman without the second "r".
 This was unlike Mildred's father who spelled his name, Roggerman as did everyone else in the family.

 Florence Toburen lived about 200 yards east of us when we lived at 12444 Dixon Road.
-I was a couple of years older than Melvin and I would often walk over to their house to play.
+I was a couple of years older than her son, Melvin, and I would often walk over to their house to play.
 I remember that they had sulfur water from their well which you could smell and taste.
 It wasn't bad, just different.
 Florence had an old set of encyclopedias and I spent time sitting on the linoleum floor looking through them discovering the wonders of the world.

 One time my brother, Ron and I were fishing on the River Raisin on the north end of the farm.
 Stanley Toburen (right) who was in his teens was with us.
 Stan went to cast his line out and on the back swing, the hook caught my clothing and nearly pulled me into the water.